inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 commands.despawn_recursive(entity);
 ```

-The parent entity will have a `Children` component, which contains the entity ids of its children.
+The parent entity will have a `Children` component, which contains the entity ids of the children.

-The children will have a `Parent` component, which holds the entity id of its parent.
+The children will have a `Parent` component, which holds the entity id of the parent.

-If the entities have `Transform`s, the child's `Transform` becomes relative to the parent's.
+If the entities have `Transform`s, the child's `Transform` is relative to the parent's.

 ## Useful built-in resources